- 1 small head cauliflower, broken into small florets (about 5 cups)

 - 1 cup canola oil

 - 1 jar (10 ounces) small pimiento-stuffed olives, drained

 - In a large bowl, toss cauliflower, celery, carrot and peppers with salt.
 Add cold water to cover.
 Refrigerate, covered, overnight.

 - Drain vegetables; rinse with cold water and drain again.
 In a large nonreactive bowl, whisk vinegar, garlic, oregano and pepper flakes.
 Gradually whisk in oil until blended.
 Add olives and drained vegetables; toss to coat.
 Refrigerate, covered, overnight to allow flavors to blend.

-- Transfer mixture to covered jars.
-Refrigerate up to 3 weeks.
+- Transfer mixture to jars.
+Cover and refrigerate up to 3 weeks.
 Yield: 8 cups.